Thanksgiving Lessons from Prison

 Wishing you happiness for Thanksgiving.
 There is a field.
 I’ll meet you there.

 Marietta McCarty is a New York Times bestselling author, philosopher, and teacher.
-She defines philosophy as “the art of clear thinking," and invites every one she encounters (or anyone who picks up one of her books) into the good life, marked by simplicity and the fullness of life's greatest treasures.
+She defines philosophy as “the art of clear thinking," and invites every one she encounters (or anyone who picks up one of her books) into the good life, marked by simplicity, gratitude, and joy.